 Joachim De Weerdt is a development economist based in Belgium.
-He is Senior Lecturer at the University of Antwerp, Senior Research Fellow at LICOS (KU Leuven) and Non-Executive Director at EDI.
+He is Associate Professor at the University of Antwerp and Senior Research Fellow at LICOS (KU Leuven).

 Jump to Joachim's